deckhouse/virtualization/docs/ADMIN_GUIDE.md

   name: nginx
 spec:
   config:
-    worker-shutdown-timeout: 1800s  # 30 minutes or more if needed
+    worker-shutdown-timeout: 1800s  # 30 minutes or more, if required.
 ```

 {{< /alert >}}

-**Network settings**
+### Network settings

-The `.spec.settings.virtualMachineCIDRs` block specifies subnets in CIDR format (for example, `10.66.10.0/24`).
-IP addresses for virtual machines are allocated from these ranges automatically or on request.
+The [`.spec.settings.virtualMachineCIDRs`](configuration.html#parameters-virtualmachinecidrs) block lists the subnets in CIDR notation from which the module assigns IP addresses to virtual machines, either automatically or on request.
+Specify the subnet start address aligned to the mask, for example `192.168.1.192/27`, not an arbitrary address from the range.

 Example: